wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-power-platform/includes/4-examine-admin-center.md

 Select the following link to complete an interactive demonstration titled: [Explore the Power BI Admin portal](https://edxinteractivepage.blob.core.windows.net/edxpages/MS-100/M4-L3-E10-T4/index.html?azure-portal=true).

 This simulation guides you through the Power BI Admin portal for the fictitious company known as Adatum Corporation.
-You will create a test workspace and grant member access to a fictitous user, Patti Fernandez.
+You will create a test workspace and grant member access to a fictitious user, Patti Fernandez.
 You will also review and update some organizational settings.